 The Yearly Meeting Sechedule at a glance is here (opens in new window).

 JYM Frequently Asked Questions

 Welcome young Friends and parents/guardians to Junior Yearly Meeting (JYM).

 Here are some basic things for everyone to remember:

-When you arrive at Silver Bay YMCA you must check in with Silver Bay and get room assignments, then proceed to the JYM Office in the Falcon’s Nest on the top floor of the Boathouse to register with JYM.
-Please bring your child’s relevant medical history and a record of any allergies.
+When you arrive at Silver Bay YMCA you must check in with Silver Bay and get room assignments, and then proceed to the JYM registration area in Gullen Lounge in the Inn.
+JYM registration will be open from 4:00 to 9:00 p.m. on Sunday.
+Those registering Monday morning or later should go to the JYM office on the upper level of the Boathouse.
+Please bring your child’s relevant medical history, parental consent forms, and a record of any allergies.

 How do I know where my child is during the day?
 During official JYM sessions they should be with their JYM groups.
-Any child not attending their age-appropriate JYM group must be accompanied by a parent, guardian, or parentally designated adult companion during JYM session times.
-Parents/guardians/sponsors are responsible for JYMers during non-JYM hours.
+If your child’s group will leave their regular space on a given day for a special event, you will be informed, and/or a notice will be posted on the door of the regular meeting place.
+Any child not attending an age-appropriate JYM group must be accompanied by a parent, guardian, or parentally designated adult companion during JYM session times.
+Parents/guardians/sponsors are responsible for JYMers whenever they are not with their JYM group or JYM childcare.
 We suggest that you have a regular check-in time and location for the young Friend(s) and the parent/guardian/sponsor to connect each day.

 Can the JYM volunteers provide for my child with special needs?
 If your child wishes to attend JYM and needs a very high level of individual attention because of a physical or developmental handicap, please plan to participate with them in the program.
 The JYM program does not have enough volunteer staff with special training to provide for all special-need situations.
 Please contact the JYM coordinators if you have questions about your child’s participation.